RedaZt/SakugaGrabber/README.md

 ## Usage
 * Download the latest version of "sakugagrabber.py" from [the releases page](https://github.com/RedaZt/SakugaGrabber/releases).
 * Run the script.
-* Paste you link and done.
+* Paste your link and done.

 ### Example usage
 ```